mocko-app/mocko/README.md

 Change the mocks.hcl file to update your mocks.

+You can optionally mount many hcl files into the `mocks` folder (root or sub folders).

 ## Usage
 You can create, delete and update mocks in the UI when using the complete stack